Benny Begin: Minister in Netanyahu's second government

 After leaving political life, Begin returned to work in Geology and, in mid-2005, was appointed head of the Geological Survey of Israel.
 In this role, he was involved in promoting a project to extract oil from oil shale in the Elah Valley.

 On 2 November 2008, Begin informed the Minister of National Infrastructures, Binyamin Ben-Eliezer, that he was resigning from his position at the Geological Survey, following his decision to return to political life and run for a spot on the Likud list for the 18th Knesset.
 On 4 November 2008, Begin held a joint press conference with Likud chairman Benjamin Netanyahu, formally announcing his candidacy for the Likud primaries for the 18th Knesset.
 In these primaries, he won 30,918 votes (about 63.8%) and was placed 5th on the list.
 He was elected to the 18th Knesset and appointed Minister Without Portfolio in the 32nd Government of Israel, serving as a member of the security cabinet and the "Octet" under Prime Minister Netanyahu.
-In this role, Begin angered some right-wing supporters when, along with his friend, Minister Dan Meridor, he opposed bills he viewed as infringing on minority rights, imposing restrictions on left-wing organizations, and limiting freedom of speech.
-Begin also supported the settlement freeze in Judea and Samaria, which the government decided on under U.S. pressure.
+In this role, Begin angered some right-wing supporters when he, along with his friend, Minister Dan Meridor, opposed bills he viewed as infringing on minority rights, imposing restrictions on left-wing organizations, and limiting freedom of speech.
+Begin also supported the settlement freeze in the West Bank, which the government decided on under U.S. pressure.

 In November 2012, he ran in the Likud primaries ahead of the 19th Knesset elections.